Qalunya: British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Qalunieh (Qalonia) had a population 549; 456 Muslims, 88 Jews and 5 Orthodox Christians, increasing in the 1931 census to 632, 632 Muslims and 10 Christians; in a total of 156 houses.

-During the 1929 Palestine riots, several residents of Qalunya attacked an outlying house in Motza belonging to the Maklef family, killing the father, mother, son, two daughters, and their two guests.
-Three children survived by escaping out a second-story window; one, Mordechai Maklef, later became Chief of Staff of the Israeli Army.
-The attackers included the lone police officer and armed man in the area, as well as a shepherd employed by the Maklef family.
-The village was subsequently abandoned by Jews for a year's time.
+During the 1929 Palestine riots an nearby house belonging to the Makleff family was attacked, and the father, mother, son, two daughters, and their two guests were killed.
+Twelve residents of Qalunya were charged with the murders, but the judge found them not guilty on account of contradictions in the Jewish evidence.
+The defense claimed that the murders were done by Bedouin, which the judge called "pure invention".

 In the 1945 statistics, Qalunya had a population of 900 Muslims and 10 Christians, while Motza had a population of 350 Jews.
 The total land area was 4,844 dunams.
 A total of 1,224 dunums of land were irrigated or used for plantations, 955 were used for cereals; while 227 dunams were classified as built-up areas.